retroxsky06/surfs_up/README.md

 ## Summary
-Base on the findings of the analysis,
+Base on the findings of the analysis, the differences are by a at 2-3 degrees.

+only 3.9 degrees difference on average, 2 degree difference for max.  there could possibly be less customers in December, however more analysis is needed to determine.
+In addition to temperatures, it would be best to perform another analysis that gathers precipitation data for June and December.
+It's not conclusive to say that it is statistically significant.

 still viable, possibly query on precipitation for June and December